England vs India: 'Classical' KL Rahul and 'hip-hop' Rishabh Pant put tourists in control with contrasting Headingley tons

 Sky Sports Cricket's Nasser Hussain said of Rahul: "He is so elegant.
 Even when a ball goes past the outside edge, it doesn't faze him.
 He gave a masterclass in how to bat in English conditions."

-Rahul had done the same in the first innings, to be fair, and looked set for at least a fifty before he fluffed a drive and edged Brydon Carse to Joe Root at slip.
-The anger was etched all over his face.
+Rahul had done the same in the first innings, to be fair, before he fluffed a drive and edged Brydon Carse to Joe Root at slip on 42.
+The anger was etched all over his face as he trudged off.

 But that was a microcosm of Rahul's Test career to date - not quite living up to what it should have been numbers-wise.

-The fact he only averages in the mid-30s is staggering when you watch a full-package innings like his effort at Headingley.
+The fact he only averages in the mid-30s is staggering when you watch a full-package innings like his 137 at Headingley.

 The hope now will be that as the senior figure in the line-up, after the retirements of big boys Virat Kohli and Rohit Sharma, this classical maestro can peel off the big-boy numbers his talent deserves.